pythonistastic/Job_Hunter/README.md

 # Job_Hunter
-A GUI tool to send resumes automatically using Gmail only, optimizing the time to find a job.
+A GUI tool to send multiple resumes in one click automatically using Gmail only, optimizing the time to find a job.

 To use this code/software you need the following:
   - If you know Python Coding: